DougManuel/ds-presentation/README.md

 *Jeffrey M. Perkel*.
 A toolkit for data transparency takes shape.
 Nature 560, 513-515 (2018)

+>"More than 70% of researchers have tried and failed to reproduce another scientist's experiments, and more than half have failed to reproduce their own experiments."

+*Monya Baker*.
+1,500 scientists lift the lid on reproducibility.
+Nature 533, 452-4 (2016)

 ### Imperitive continued

 Research (using routinely-collected data) is often poor quality.